Lukasto11/Levetiracetam-Logger/README.md

 # Levetiracetam-Logger

-logger for educational purposes strictly made to see how we can protect ourselves better
+this is used strictly just for the purpose of testing and seeing how we can better protect ourselfs online.

+- For Educational Purposes Only
+- We decline any responsability in case of misuse of this code.

+have fun testing.